Signs of Cat Spraying

 What Color is Cat Spray?

-In the case of fabrics, if they are not cleaned quickly, both the mark and the scent settle down.
-Therefore, if your laundry has been the victim of your cat, consider using an enzymatic cleaner or oxygen bleach and wash them immediately.
+If they are not cleaned quickly, both the mark and the scent settle down.
+If your laundry has been the victim of your cat, consider using an enzymatic cleaner or oxygen bleach and wash them immediately.

 Tiled floors do not catch the color; however, the same cannot be said for wooden floors.
 Using a scent remover like baking soda or vinegar is recommended to ensure there is no remaining stain.